 “I was thinking I would definitely be negative because I’m an optimist,” Dylan recalls.
 “When I got the call, I spent the rest of the day staring at my computer.”

-It turned out that the local surgeon had never performed a preventive stomach removal, which gave Dylan pause.
-Karen recommended that Dylan reach out to Sam Yoon, her surgeon at Memorial Sloan Kettering.
+Karen recommended that Dylan reach out to her surgeon at Memorial Sloan Kettering Cancer Center.
 At first, Dylan was hesitant.

 “It sounded impossible,” he says.
 “I had never been to New York.”

 How Dylan Decided on MSK